 Reading over what I have written, this sounds like a romanticized version of events, but this is how it truly happened.
-One yoga class per week led to two then three.
-At this stage I had not read any books about yoga, so I came to it without preconceptions or expectations.
+One yoga class per week led to two, then three.
+At this point, I hadn’t read any books about yoga, so I came to it without preconceptions or expectations.
 My understanding was based purely on my experience of what I felt rather than what I thought.

 The benefit of hindsight

-Twenty years on I have learned a thing or two about the detrimental effect of stress on our health & wellbeing.
+Twenty years on I have learned a thing or two about the detrimental effect of stress on our health & well-being.
 I also know a bit more about yoga.
 Our nervous system is continually stimulated as we go from one busy environment to another.
-It is all too common to be switched on twenty-four seven.
-We are practiced at being switched on & less adept at switching off.
+It is all too common to be switched on twenty-four-seven.
+We are practised at being switched on & less adept at switching off.

 “Yoga takes you into the present moment, the only place where life exists.” – Patañjali –